silverhammermba/blog/_drafts/ui.markdown

 software design.
 Is the code readable?
 Is the intent of the code obvious by looking at the names and types?
 Do the initialized objects do enough to seem useful or do they seem like they are encapsulating too much functionality?
-How will errors manifest if the code is wrong: failed build, exception, silent failure?
+How will errors manifest if the code is wrong: compiler error, exception, silent failure?
 Will the cause of the error be clear to the programmer?

 You can still think about flexibility as well, but again focus on how your code